Ai-raspberrypi-gobrowse/pi-webcam/README.md

 ## Author

 I'm [Jeff Geerling](https://www.jeffgeerling.com), and I approve of this repository.
+Edited by Ai-raspberrypi-gobrowse.

+## have issues, go to my issues repo